School Field Trips to SAW

 This is an introduction to what glass is and how to work with solid forms and color.
 Paperweights and flower forms are a great place to discover this fascinating material.
 Each student will make something to keep in this fun and informative class.
 After a brief safety talk and an introduction to the tools and equipment each student will be able to work the Gaffers bench and experiment with the glass.

-There are many welding processes including Mig welding, Stick welding, Tig welding, oxy-acetylene welding.
-In this workshop, students will observe and try different methods of welding, but will focus on Mig Welding and Plasma Cutting for the sake of expediency.
-The instructor will provide demonstration on safe and proper use of a variety of equipment, then students will choose metal scrap material to assemble and create a sculpture of their own design.
+Students will be introduced to MIG welding and plasma cutting.
+In this workshop, students will observe and try different methods of welding.
+The instructor will provide a demonstration on safe and proper use of a variety of equipment, then students will choose metal scrap material to create a sculpture of their own design.
+After sculpture is fabricated, students have the option to paint it.

 Art 101 is supported by